mppan821/homelab/docs/weave-gitops-ui.md

 flux get helmreleases -n flux-system weave-gitops
 ```

-Once the release is ready, port-forward locally:
+Once the HelmRelease reports `Ready`, port-forward locally:

 ```bash
 kubectl port-forward -n weave-gitops svc/weave-gitops 9001:9001
 ```

-Then browse to `http://localhost:9001` and sign in with the credentials you created earlier.
-(You can also publish the UI through an Ingress, but limit access with network policy or authentication.)
+Visit <http://localhost:9001> and log in with the admin password you selected.

 ## 5. Housekeeping

-- Rotate the admin secret periodically and keep it outside version control.
+- Rotate the UI password by updating `passwordHash` in the HelmRelease and reconciling Flux.
-- If you expose the UI through ingress, secure it with TLS and an identity-aware proxy.
+- Lock down ingress or require an identity-aware proxy before exposing the dashboard publicly.
-- Watch Flux events with `flux get kustomizations` and `flux logs --level=info` for deeper troubleshooting alongside the UI.
+- Watch Flux events with `flux get kustomizations` and `flux logs --level=info` when debugging.